 The Subject Property is a nineteen thousand two hundred (19,200 SF) square foot zoning lot, with approximately one-hundred feet (100') of frontage along Lake Street.
-The Subject Property is located in the DT-Downtown Zoning District which is divided into three sub districts.
+The lot is located in the DT-Downtown Zoning District which is divided into three sub districts.
 The property in located within the DT-1 Downtown Central Sub-District.
 This sub district covers the most intensely developed portion of the Downtown, emphasizing an active, lively mixed-use environment with retail and entertainment located on the ground floor along the street, and a variety of uses above, including residential.

 The building has been divided into three separate units (1140, 1136 and 1134 Lake).
-Nando's Peri-Peri Restaurant and a vacant retail tenant space are located on the ground floor in the front; Seven Points Medical Marijuana Dispensary and Spenga Fitness are located to the rear of the building on the ground floor; there are four levels of office space above.
-The Applicant is proposing to convert the existing four levels of office space into a Holiday Inn Express Hotel.
-In addition, the proposal seeks to add three additional floors to also be used as a hotel.
-The additional three floors would be located over the front half of the building only.
-The Holiday Inn Express Hotel would feature a total of 98 rooms.
+Nando's Peri-Peri Restaurant and MedMen (retail cannabis establishment) are located on the ground floor in the front.
+There are two commercial units located in the rear of the building also on the ground floor.
+Finally, there are four levels of office space located above grade.